alin23/alinpanaitiu.com/content/blog/journey-to-ddc-on-m1-macs.md

 It was very hard doing all of the above in the little time I had after working 9+ hours fullstack at an US company *(that was also going through 2 different transitions: bought by a conglomerate, merging with another startup)*.

 I owe a lot to my manager there, I wouldn’t have had the strength to do what followed without his encouraging advice and always present genuine smile.

+One day, he told me that he finally started working on a bugfix for a long-standing problem in our gRPC gateway.
+He confessed that it was the first time in two months he found the time to write some code *(the thing he actually enjoyed)*, between all the meetings and video calls.
+10 minutes later, another non-US based team needed his help and his coding time got filled with scheduled meetings yet again.
+That is the life of a technical manager.

 Now that [Lunar](https://lunar.fyi) was working on M1 and the [Buy me a Coffee](https://www.buymeacoffee.com/alin23) donations showed that people find value in this app, I thought it was time to stop doing what I don’t like *(working for companies on products that I never use)* and start doing what I always seemed to like *(creating software which I also enjoy using, and share it with others)*.